 On the other hand, they will find it hard to become an employer of choice if they attempt to differentiate primarily by means of their growth records, market leadership, use of technology or, least influential of all, the reputation of their senior executives.
-That said, should a leadership team bring its organization into disrepute, it is highly likely—given Millennials’ values—that this will drive candidates away.
+That said, should a leadership team bring its organisation into disrepute, it is highly likely—given Millennials’ values—that this will drive candidates away.
 This would be especially true of “super-connected” Millennials, who place a relatively large emphasis on the behavior of business leaders when measuring corporate success.

 This broad pattern of preference is observed across all markets, although some variation is seen.
 The opportunity for career progression is the number-one priority (after salary) in Argentina, Peru, Mexico, India, Colombia, South Africa, and China.
 By contrast, it is only the sixth-strongest driver in Japan and fourth-strongest in South Korea and Belgium.

 Analysis of demographic groups shows a generally large degree of consistency between genders and also between parents and nonparents.
 However, there are some subtle variations in how the different elements combine to make up the perfect job.
-All four groups (men, women, parents, and nonparents) rate salary as their most influential factor when choosing whether to work for a particular organization.
+All four groups (men, women, parents, and nonparents) rate salary as their most influential factor when choosing whether to work for a particular organisation.
 Removing this from the equation sees work/life balance emerge as the top priority for each group—but, it carries more weight among women and also, perhaps surprisingly, nonparents.

 Women are equally as likely as men to rate opportunities for career progression and leadership roles as a major factor; the genders are also aligned on the value of professional development support, impact on wider society, and opportunities to travel.
 Where differences do appear, and this is in degree of influence rather than rank order, women place greater emphasis on flexible working opportunities and the ability to derive a sense of meaning from their work.
-Men, meanwhile, prioritize a number of external factors linked to an organization’s reputation.
-These are not top-ranked factors but, perhaps mindful of what others would think if they worked for a particular organization, men would be more likely to consider the following when deciding who to work for:
+Men, meanwhile, prioritise a number of external factors linked to an organisation’s reputation.
+These are not top-ranked factors but, perhaps mindful of what others would think if they worked for a particular organisation, men would be more likely to consider the following when deciding who to work for: